traction-project/CoCreationStage/README.md

 -  This service use a Elastic Transcoder pipeline from AWS to transcode the multimedia files in several formats and reslutions and a S3 Bucket to store this transcoded files.
 To configure this services, we need to configure the AWS Credentials in [aws.json](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/aws.json) and  [.env](https://github.com/traction-project/CoCreationStage/blob/feature/local/backend/.env) following the next documentation: [link](https://github.com/traction-project/encoding-api#setup).

 - The application uses specific user credentials to do the authentication in this service.
-We need to create this user before running the application.
+That is why we need to create this user before running the application.
 To create it, we need to run the next command in the **backend** folder:

     ```bash
     cd backend